phptuts/codingwithnoah/arduino-blockly/lesson-4-count-loops-servos/index.md

 ### Count Loop Block

 The "Count Loop" block is used to do something on repeat a certain number of times.
 By default the variable will be named a letter, in our case it's named "i".
 The variable stores number data.
 First number block determines where the "i" will start.
 In the picture below it will start at 1.
-The second number is when the number that "i" will equal to end the loop.
+The second number is what the variable  "i" will equal to end the loop.
 In the picture below it will go to 10.
 The third number is the number that the variable "i" will increase every time the loop is executed.
 This loop will increase "i" by 1 every time.
 So this loops as you saw in the previous example will execute 10 times.

 ![Count Loop Block](/images/arduino-block/lesson-4/count_loop_block.png)